developmentation/logicstudio.ai/public/documentation/bugs and features.md

 - Slow performance when there is lots of screen data-refactor to limit refreshes.
 (DONE)
 - Canvas overflow off to the lower right hand side.
 (DONE)
 - Screen glitch: Trigger, Agent, and Chat cards cause the screen to relocate.
 (DONE)
+- Reimporting InputCards cause the output sockets to fail because they don't have index.
+(DONE)
+- Error in Exporting to Word.
+GIves an error when crashing (Not sure how to resolve at this point, intermittent) (DONE)
+- ZIndex of selected is inconsistent (DONE)

 - Text card: Maintain whitespace within the component when saving.
 Carriage returns are lost when importing.
 Doesn't impact the LLM, but readability takes a hit.

-- ZIndex of selected is inconsistent
 - Multi select not working consistently / not working well.
-- Reimporting InputCards cause the output sockets to fail because they don't have index.

-- Error in Exporting to Word.
-GIves an error when crashing (Not sure how to resolve at this point, intermittent)
 - Pasting into an Agent card causes the sockets to reset, where as key strokes do not.
 (Could not reproduce)
 - Minimizing and expanding a card, which changes the UI, causes it to be recalcualted (Cound not reproduce)